-In addition to the Bachelor of Science in Nursing and the Bachelor of Science in Early Childhood Education, UWG offers undergraduate courses in the University's Core Curriculum at the Newnan Center.
-Coweta County students account for 40% of the Center's enrolment, while 60% represent more than 50 other Georgia counties.
-More than 75% of Newnan Center students are undergraduates.
-Through the ACCEL program, high-performing high school juniors and seniors are encouraged to "Go West Early" and enroll in core classes at the Newnan Center while still in high school.

-UWG also offers a number of graduate degrees in Newnan: complete Master of Business Administration, Master of Education Early Childhood Education, and the Ed.S. in Educational Leadership.
+In addition to the Bachelor of Science in Nursing and the Bachelor of Science in Early Childhood Education, UWG offers undergraduate courses in the University's core curriculum at UWG Newnan.
+The renovated facility will provide access to over 3,000 students and allow expansion of current programs and addition of new ones, such as full or partial programs in criminology, undergraduate business, sociology and psychology.
+Through the ACCEL program, high-performing high school juniors and seniors are encouraged to "Go West Early" and enroll in core classes at UWG Newnan while still in high school.
+UWG also offers several graduate degrees in Newnan: Master of Business Administration, Master of Education degrees in Early Childhood Education, Secondary Education, and Special Education, and the Ed.
+S. in Educational Leadership.